Augusta Amherst Austen

-Augusta Amherst Austen (2 August 1827 – 5 August 1877) was a British organist and composer, chiefly of hymns.
+Augusta Amherst Austen (2 August 1827 – 5 August 1877) was a British organist and composer, chiefly of hymn tunes.
+She studied at the Royal Academy of Music, and learned organ from Mrs G. F. Anderson, who was Queen Victoria's teacher.
+Austen was a church organist for most of her active career, from 1844 to 1848 at Ealing Church, and from 1848 to 1857 at Paddington Chapel.
+She composed various hymn tunes, of which one, "St. Agnes", was published in Charles Steggall's Church Psalmody (1849).

+Life

-Austen was born in London, and studied at the Royal Academy of Music.
+Austen was born in London on 2 August 1827, and studied at the Royal Academy of Music.
+She learned organ from Mrs G. F. Anderson (nee Lucy Philpott), who was Queen Victoria's teacher.
 She was a church organist for most of her active career, from 1844 to 1848 at Ealing Church, and from 1848 to 1857 at Paddington Chapel.
-She composed various hymns, of which one, "St. Agnes", was published in Charles Steggall's Church Psalmody (1849).
+She composed various hymn tunes, of which one, "St. Agnes", was published in Charles Steggall's Church Psalmody (1849).

-She married Thomas Anstey Guthrie shortly after leaving Paddington Chapel.
+She married military tailor Thomas Anstey Guthrie shortly after leaving Paddington Chapel.
 One of her sons, also named Thomas Anstey Guthrie, became a well-known novelist.
-She died in Glasgow.
+She died suddenly in Glasgow on 5 August 1877.